Zurich: Climate

 Spring and autumn are generally cool to mild, but sometimes with large differences between warm and cold days even during the same year.
 The highest temperature of the month March in 2014 was on the 20th at 20.6 C during a sunny afternoon and the lowest temperature was on the 25th at -0.4 C during the night/early morning.
 Record low of average daily temperatures in March since 1864 is -12 C and record high of average daily temperatures in March is 16 C. Record low of average daily temperatures in October is -16 C and record high of average daily temperatures in October is 20 C.

-Zürich has an average of 1,544 hours of sunshine per year and shines on 38% of its potential time throughout the year.
-During the months April until September the sun shines between 150 and 215 hours per month.
-The 1108 mm rainfall spread on 133.9 days with precipitation throughout the year.
+Zurich has an average of 1,694 hours of sunshine per year; that is 42% of its potential time throughout the year.
+From April to September, the sun shines between 164 and 229 hours per month.
+The 1108 mm rainfall spread on 130.4 days with at least 1 mm of precipitation throughout the year.
 Roughly about every third day you will encounter at least some precipitation, which is very much a Swiss average.
-During the warmer half of the year and especially during the three summer months, the strength of rainfall is higher than those measured in winter, but the days with precipitation stays about the same throughout the year (in average 9.9–12.7 days per month).
-October has the lowest number (9.9) of days with some precipitation.
-There is an average of 59.5 so-called bright days (number of days with sunshine duration greater than 80%) through the year, the most in July and August (7.4, 7.7 days), and the least in January and December (2.7, 1.8 days).
-The average number of days with sunshine duration less than 20%, so-called cloudy days, is 158.4 days, while the most cloudy days are in November (17.8 days), December (21.7 days), and January with 19 days.
+During the warmer half of the year and especially from May to August, the strength of rainfall is higher than in winter, but the number of days with precipitation stays about the same throughout the year (in average 9.0–12.4 days per month).
+February has the lowest number (9.0) of days with some precipitation.
+There is an average of 68.3 so-called bright days (number of days with sunshine duration greater than 80%) through the year, the most in July and August (8.1, 8.8 days), and the least in January and December (3.0, 2.2 days).
+The average number of days with sunshine duration less than 20%, so-called cloudy days, is 150.1 days, while the most cloudy days are in November (17.7 days), December (21.2 days), and January (18.7 days).

+Climate change

+The climate in Zurich is becoming not only warmer but also wetter, with reduced sunlight.
+A comparison between the periods 1940–1950 and 2013–2024 reveals significant changes.
+For example, in July, temperatures have increased by 1.77 °C, while December has seen a rise of 3.41 °C. Precipitation in October has increased by 1.45 mm.
+In contrast, snowfall in February has decreased by 0.16 mm, and in March, there has been a reduction in sunshine duration by 0.56 hours. – In the whole of Switzerland, the mean annual temperature ("climate mean") has risen by 2.9 °C since the pre-industrial period of 1871–1900 (as of 2025).